What side effects can be expected from undergoing cancer treatment?

-Everyone has a different level of energy, so bone marrow transplantation will affect each patient differently.
-Many patients might require a full year to recover physically and psychologically from their transplant.
-Even after that, life might not return to the “normal” you had experienced before your bone marrow transplant.
+Everyone has a different level of energy, so cancer treatment will affect each patient differently.
+Many patients might require a full year to recover physically and psychologically from their treatment.
+Even after that, life might not return to the “normal” you had experienced before your cancer.
 You might find that you need to permanently change your lifestyle to prevent fatigue, avoid infections, and cope with the long-term effects of treatment.

 During your recovery, you will feel fatigued and weak.
 You will also have a decreased appetite.
 It will take some time to regain your strength and ability to participate in daily activities.
 Each person's recovery varies.
 You might find that it takes several weeks to many months to resume your daily activities.

-The time following your transplant is a time of cell recovery and growth of your new marrow and re-growth of cells in your mouth, stomach, intestines, hair, and muscles.
+The time following your treatment is a time of cell recovery and re-growth of cells in your mouth, stomach, intestines, hair and muscles.
 This growth requires calories and energy, and might explain why you feel more tired than you anticipated.